Last updated on:January 25th, 2023

 You’re looking at a short reference article from Explain Medicine (one of four distinct learning formats available in Clinical Odyssey).
 Try it out, and have fun improving your clinical skills.

 Small atrial septal defects (ASD) (i.e., <5 mm in diameter) are generally asymptomatic during childhood—and possibly for the entire lifespan of the affected person.
 Even large ASDs (i.e., >10 mm in diameter) may be asymptomatic in childhood, only producing symptoms after the third decade of life.

 Frequent respiratory infections

-An infant with a large ASD may present with frequent lung infections.
-This is a common occurrence when there is an increase in pulmonary blood flow due to left-to-right shunting.
+Infants with large ASDs may present with frequent respiratory infections.
+This is due to the increase in pulmonary blood flow secondary to left-to-right shunting.